lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 From version 09 -> 10:

-* Implemented some minor editorial changes modernizing the text in Section 3, 4, and 5.2.8 as proposed during IETF 119, but without changing normative language.
+* Implemented some minor editorial changes modernizing the text in Section 3, 4, and 5.2.8 as proposed during IETF 119, without changing normative language.

-* Added two ToDos for further discussion to Section 4.2.2 based on the comment from Tomas Gustavsson as presented during IETF 119.
+* Added to Section 4.2.2 two ToDos for further discussion, based on the comment from Tomas Gustavsson as presented during IETF 119.

 * Addressed erratum 7888